w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   2. [Relay Chain submission phase](#relay-chain-submission-phase)
   3. [Availability and unavailability phase](#availability-and-unavailability-phase)
 - **Approval Process**
-  1. Secondary GRANDPA approval validity checks.
+  1. Secondary approval validity checks.
-  2. Invocation of a Byzantine Fault Tolerant (BFT) _finality gadget_ to cement the chain.
+  2. Invocation of GRANDPA, a Byzantine Fault Tolerant (BFT) _finality gadget_ to cement the chain.

 The two protocols are thus tightly connected: phases of the AnV protocol are essentially sub-sections of the Parachain Protocol.